19hours/sg-statutes/Acts/Family Justice Act 2014.md

 (b) the hearing of appeals and special cases from the Tribunal for the Maintenance of Parents.

-(2) An appeal shall lie to the High Court from any decision of a Family Court exercising jurisdiction of a quasi-criminal or civil nature.
+(2) Subject to subsection (2A), an appeal shall lie to the High Court from any decision of a Family Court exercising jurisdiction of a quasi-criminal or civil nature.

+[Act 16 of 2016 wef 10/06/2016]

+(2A) No appeal is to be brought to the High Court in any case where a Family Court makes an order specified in the Second Schedule, except in such circumstances as may be specified in that Schedule.

+[Act 16 of 2016 wef 10/06/2016]

 (3) An appeal to the High Court from a decision of a Family Court —